Jiro Yoshihara: Early life and career

 Facilitated by Kamiyama, Yoshihara met painters Seiji Tōgō in 1928 and Tsuguharu Fujita in 1929 during their stopovers in Kobe on their return from their yearlong stays in Europe.
-Fujita’s observation that Yoshihara’s works showed too much influence of other artists left a lasting impact, urging him to pursue originality.
-Recognizing Yoshihara’s talent, Fujita encouraged him to study painting in Paris, but Yoshihara ultimately gave up on this plan at his father’s objection.
+Fujita's observation that Yoshihara's works showed too much influence of other artists left a lasting impact, urging him to pursue originality.
+Recognizing Yoshihara's talent, Fujita encouraged him to study painting in Paris, but Yoshihara ultimately gave up on this plan at his father's objection.
 In 1929, Yoshihara married Chiyo Okuda, with whom he had four sons.
-In the same year, Yoshihara quit Kwansei Gakuin University’s graduate course and joined his family’s business.
+In the same year, Yoshihara quit Kwansei Gakuin University's graduate course and joined his family's business.
 Yoshihara worked as an auditor, then as a board director beginning in 1941, and in 1955 became president of Yoshihara Oil Mill, Ltd.

 In the 1920s Yoshihara created paintings, among them still-lives, which merged the influences of French post-impressionism and early Japanese modern oil painting.
 In the early 1930s he adopted a style that reflected that of Giorgio de Chirico.
 Beginning in 1934 Yoshihara showed works in the exhibitions of Nika-kai (Second Section Society, commonly known as Nika).

 Around 1936, Yoshihara began experimenting with the visual language of organic and geometric abstraction, inspired by European and British abstract artists.
 In 1938, together with other avant-garde members of Nika who were pursuing abstraction and Surrealism, Yoshihara founded the Kyūshitsukai (Room Nine Society), which organized its own exhibitions.
-Following the Japanese government’s intensification of its war efforts in Asia in the late 1930s and its anti-communist and anti-liberal oppression measures, which also affected artists, Kyūshitsukai ceased all activities in 1943.
+Following the Japanese government's intensification of its war efforts in Asia in the late 1930s and its anti-communist and anti-liberal oppression measures, which also affected artists, Kyūshitsukai ceased all activities in 1943.
 In 1944, Yoshihara, spared from military service due to a recurrence of tuberculosis, evacuated to Ōzōchō, Hyōgo Prefecture.

 Early postwar years, 1945–1955

-After the end of World War II, Yoshihara immediately engaged in the rebuilding of the art scene and cultural life in the Kansai region and beyond.
-Also, since around 1946 Yoshihara provided designs for posters, products and window displays, and murals, as well as for stage sets of operettas, dance, open-air concerts, theater and fashion shows.
+After the end of World War II, Yoshihara immediately engaged in rebuilding the art scene and cultural life in the Kansai region and beyond.
+Beginning around 1946, he also created designs for posters, products, window displays, and murals, as well as stage sets for operettas, dance performances, open-air concerts, theater productions, and fashion shows.

 Yoshihara was actively involved in the rebuilding of Nika in 1945.
 He attended meetings of the Tensekikai (Group of Rolling Stones) led by philosopher Tsutomu Ijima, co-founded artists groups such as the Han-bijutsu Kyōkai (Pan-Art Association), the Nihon Avangyarudo Bijutsuka Kurabu (Avant-Garde Artists Club Japan) in 1947, the Ashiya City Art Association in 1948 (a local umbrella group that hosted its own local salon, Ashiya City Exhibition), and the Nihon Absutorakuto Āto Kurabu (Abstract Art Club Japan) and Āto Kurabu (Art Club) in 1953.